Ernest Renan: Birth and family

-He was born at Tréguier in Brittany to a family of fishermen.
+He was born at Tréguier in Brittany, in northwestern France, to a family of fishermen.
 His grandfather, having made a small fortune with his fishing smack, bought a house at Tréguier and settled there, and his father, captain of a small cutter and an ardent republican, married the daughter of a Royalist tradesman from the neighbouring town of Lannion.
 All his life, Renan was aware of the conflict between his father's and his mother's political beliefs.
 He was five years old when his father died, and his sister, Henriette, twelve years his senior, became the moral head of the household.
 Having in vain attempted to keep a school for girls at Tréguier, she departed and went to Paris as a teacher in a young ladies' boarding-school.

 Education

 Ernest was educated in the ecclesiastical seminary of his native town.
 His school reports describe him as "docile, patient, diligent, painstaking, thorough".
-While the priests taught him mathematics and Latin, his mother completed his education.
+While the Catholic priests taught him mathematics and Latin, his mother completed his education.
 Renan's mother was half Breton.
 Her paternal ancestors came from Bordeaux, and Renan used to say that in his own nature, the Gascon and the Breton were constantly at odds.

 During the summer of 1838, Renan won all the prizes at the college of Tréguier.
-His sister told the doctor of the school in Paris where she taught about her brother, and he informed F. A. P. Dupanloup, who was involved in organizing the ecclesiastical college of Saint-Nicolas-du-Chardonnet, a school in which the young Catholic nobility and the most talented pupils of the Catholic seminaries were to be educated together, with the idea of creating friendships between the aristocracy and the priesthood.
+His sister told the doctor of the school in Paris where she taught about her brother, and he informed Félix Dupanloup, who was involved in organizing the ecclesiastical college of Saint-Nicolas-du-Chardonnet, a school in which the young Catholic nobility and the most talented pupils of the Catholic seminaries were to be educated together, with the idea of creating friendships between the aristocracy and the priesthood.
 Dupanloup sent for Renan, who was then fifteen years old and had never been outside Brittany.
 "I learned with stupor that knowledge was not a privilege of the Church ...
 I awoke to the meaning of the words talent, fame, celebrity."
 Religion seemed to him wholly different in Tréguier and in Paris.
 He came to view Abbé Dupanloup as a father figure.

 Study at Issy-les-Moulineaux

-In 1840, Renan left St Nicholas to study philosophy at the seminary of Issy-les-Moulineaux.
+In 1840, Renan left Saint Nicholas to study philosophy at the Saint-Sulpice Seminary near Paris.
 He entered with a passion for Catholic scholasticism.
-Among the philosophers, Thomas Reid and Nicolas Malebranche first attracted him, and, then he turned to G. W. F. Hegel, Immanuel Kant and J. G. Herder.
+Among the philosophers, Thomas Reid and Nicolas Malebranche first attracted him, and, then he turned to Hegel, Immanuel Kant and J. G. Herder.
 Renan began to see a contradiction between the metaphysics which he studied and the faith he professed, but an appetite for verifiable truths restrained his scepticism.
 "Philosophy excites and only half satisfies the appetite for truth; I am eager for mathematics", he wrote to Henriette.
 Henriette had accepted in the family of Count Zamoyski an engagement more lucrative than her former job.
 She exercised the strongest influence over her brother.